rlivings39/cpp-practice/cpp-software-design/README.md

 Some dependencies are necessary.
 However, many others are artificial, unintentional, and harmful.
 Managing those dependencies is essential to keep a project nimble over many years.

+Software development can be thought of as having 3 levels

+* Architecture - Architecture patterns (client-server, microservices), large-scale structure, etc.
+* Design - Design patterns (visitor, strategy, observer), function design, extensibility, maintainability, testability, etc.
+* Implementation details - Implementation patterns, language-specific constructs

+Architecture tends to involve the big decisions, the ones that are hard to change and that you want to get right early on.
+You address how to ensure components are independently changeable and how they communicate.

+#### Guideline 1 Takeaways

+* Treat design as essential
+* Focus less on language details and more on design
+* Avoid unnecessary coupling and dependencies for more agility
+* Think of design as the art of managing dependencies and abstractions

+### Guideline 2: Design for Change

+The ability to change easily is essential to good software and differentiates **soft**ware from **hard**ware.

+Separating concerns into small, well-named, tested, comprehensible pieces is a tried-and-true method for simplifying dependencies.
+It is also known as cohesion, orthogonality, and single responsibility principle (SRP in SOLID).

+Try to separate things which don't strictly belong together so changes can be isolated.

+The book presents an example of a document class with 2 pure virtual methods `exportToJSON(), serialize(ByteStream&, ...)` as an example of where hidden dependencies creep in.

+* Changes in the JSON library can cause all derived classed to reimplement their JSON export and may be reflected in the `exportToJSON()` method signature
+* Similar for `serialize()` wrt the implementation and `ByteStream`
+* A shared enum enumerating all document types requires a centralized change

+These dependencies can then bubble up to clients of `Document`.

+To rework this design, we can look at **variation points**, i.e. places where we expect changes, and separate those out into isolated, wrapped components to protect dependencies on these from leaking out.

+In this case we have core components `JSONLibrary, Document, ByteStream` and malleable components `JSONSerializer, User (Document client), Serializer`

+Highly related to SRP is DRY (don't repeat yourself).

+Avoid premature separation of concerns until you know what kind of change to expect.
+If you don't know how things might change, wait and then separate.
+Apply the "you aren't gonna need it" (YAGNI) principle.
+#### Guideline 2 Takeaways

+* Expect change
+* Design for easy change
+* Separate unrelated things to avoid coupling
+* Coupling increases the scope of changes
+* Apply SRP and DRY
+* Avoid premature abstraction if upcoming change is unclear

 ## Other references mentioned

 * *Large Scale C++ Software Design* by John Lakos
 * Gang of Four book

+## Design and architecture patterns mentioned

+* Non-virtual interface (NVI)
+* Pimpl
+* Template method design pattern
+* Bridge design pattern